blackened-sunn/blackened-sunn.github.io/Research.md

 “Society, Ethics and Reason in the Ḥatäta Zär’a Ya‛ǝqob” at the Fordham Philosophical Society Graduate Conference.
 Fordham University: New York, NY.
 Feb.
 2, 2022.

 “Thomas Aquinas and the Legacy of Pre-Socratic Theories of Perception” at the Society for Medieval and Renaissance Philosophy inaugural conference.
 Notre Dame: South Bend, IN.
 Oct.
 3–6, 2021.

+* * *

+### Departmental Talks and Other Presentations

+“Plotinus’ Ontology of Artifacts” at the Young Philosophers Series.
+Boston College: Chestnut Hill, MA.
+Apr.
+9, 2025

+“Emma Goldman and Dora Marsden” at the PhilosopHERs Workshop.
+Boston College: Chestnut Hill, MA.
+Dec.
+6, 2023.

+"Plotinus' Theory of Intelligible Animals in Ennead VI.7.5–12" for the John Duffy Society (Harvard University Department of Classics).
+Harvard University: Cambridge, MA.
+Apr.
+12, 2023.

+“Teachers, Mystics, and Philosophers: Women in the Neoplatonic Academy” at the PhilosopHERs Workshop.
+Boston College: Chestnut Hill, MA.
+Jan.
+24, 2022.

+“Philosophy and Astrology in the Middle Ages” at the Young Philosophers Series.
+Boston College: Chestnut Hill, MA.
+Nov.
+30, 2021.